 - Reduced accidents and OSHA fines

 - Higher rate of employee retention

 Forklift operators spend hours driving every day.
-Keep these ergonomic features and benefits in mind to protect the health of your drivers and the health of your bottom line.
+Keep these ergonomic features and benefits in mind to protect the health of your drivers’ and your bottom line.
 Need help finding the right forklift for your operators and application?
 Let us help.
-Click here to contact us today.Tags: ergonomics, forklift drivers, forklift operators, forklifts, lift trucks, repetitive strain injury
+Click here to contact us today.Tags: buying a new forklift, ergonomics